Effective Date: August 15, 2012.

 The Sites/Apps may use third parties such as network advertisers to serve advertisements on the Sites/Apps and may use third party analytics service providers to evaluate and provide us and/or third parties with information about the use of the Sites/Apps and viewing of ads and of our content.
 Network advertisers are third parties that display advertisements, which may be based on your visits to the Sites/Apps and other apps and sites you have visited.
 Third party ad serving enables us to target advertisements to you for products and services in which you might be interested.

 The Sites/Apps’ third party ad network providers, the advertisers, the sponsors and/or traffic measurement services may themselves set and access their own cookies (including Flash cookies), web beacons and other Tracking Technologies on your Device and track certain behavioral Usage Information regarding users of your Device via a Device Identifier.
 These third party Tracking Technologies may be set to, among other things: (a) help deliver advertisements to you that you might be interested in; (b) prevent you from seeing the same advertisements too many times; and (c) understand the usefulness to you of the advertisements that have been delivered to you.
-You acknowledge and agree that associated technology may access and use your Device and may set or change settings on your Device in connection with the associated operations.
+You acknowledge that associated technology may access and use your Device and may set or change settings on your Device in connection with the associated operations.
 Note that any images (or any other parts of content) served by third parties in association with third party ads or other content may serve as web beacons, which enable third parties to carry out the previously described activities.
+Depending on the applicable law the usage of some or all of this technology may be subject to your prior consent, for more information see Section 1.c.

 While we may use a variety of companies to serve advertisements on the Sites/Apps, you may wish to visit http://www.networkadvertising.org/optout_nonppii.asp, which provides information regarding this practice by Network Advertising Initiative (“NAI”) members, and your choices regarding having this information used by these companies, including the “opt-out” procedures of NAI members.
 Opting out of one or more NAI members only means that those NAI members no longer will be able to deliver targeted content and/or ads to you, which will affect this and other sites, but does not mean you will no longer receive any targeted content and/or ads.
 Also, if your browsers are configured to reject cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different Device or change web browsers, your NAI opt-out may not, or may no longer, be effective.
 Additional information is available on the NAI’s web site accessible by the above link.
 You may also opt-out of receiving third party behavioral ads on this site by visiting the Digital Advertising Alliance (“DAA”) website at http://www.aboutads.info/choices/#completed.
 Similar limitations may apply to the DAA opt-out.